TBD54566975/developer.tbd.website/site/docs/ssi/create-credentials.md

 :::

 ## Narrative
-Alice starts a new job at Acme and she'd like a VC proving her current employment status.
+Alice starts a new job at Acme, and she'd like a VC proving her current employment status.

 To request a VC, Alice logs into Acme's internal employee portal and clicks Employment Verification.
 Clicking the button will invoke the VC credential process via the [SSI Service](https://github.com/TBD54566975/ssi-service) Acme is hosting.